Judicial Appointments and Retirements (Age Limits) Bill

 Description

 The Judicial Appointments and Retirements (Age Limits) Bill repeals section 26 and schedules 5 and 7 of the Judicial Pensions and Retirement Act 1993.
-These repealed sections previously mandated retirement for judges at a specific age and set upper age limits for judicial appointments.
-The bill allows the Secretary of State to create regulations for a smooth transition, requiring parliamentary approval before implementation.
+These repealed sections currently mandate the retirement of judges at a specific age and set upper age limits for judicial appointments.
+The bill allows the Secretary of State to create regulations for a smooth transition, subject to parliamentary approval.
+The bill's effect will be that judges will no longer be forced to retire at a certain age, and there will be no upper age limit for new judicial appointments.

 Government Spending